 CCV offers a free, non-credit Introduction to College & Careers (ICC) course for high school students each semester.
-ICC prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety; plan finances for college; and explore career options.
+ICC prepares you for college by helping you set goals and problem-solve; manage time and stress; improve communication skills; take better notes and reduce test anxiety; plan finances for college; and explore career options.
 Follow this link to enroll in this class as a new CCV student, apply online and select a specific ICC course section.
 The skills assessment is not required, as it will be completed during the class.

-Students should meet with Dhyana Bradley for support with the registration process.
-Dbradley@bsdvt.org or (802) 238-9453
+Students should email firstname.lastname@example.org for support with the registration process.

-As a Vermont high school senior, CCV’s Early College Program allows you to spend your senior year at CCV earning college credits that help you graduate and get a jump on your college degree, tuition free.
-(Students are responsible for fees, textbooks, materials, etc. Students in this program enroll full-time at any of CCV’s 12 locations by taking 4 – 5 college level classes during the fall and spring of their senior year for a total of 8 – 10 classes.
+The Early College Program allows you to spend your senior year at a college earning college credits that help you graduate high school and get a jump on your college degree, tuition free.
+(Students are responsible for fees, textbooks, materials, etc. Students in this program enroll full-time, taking 4 – 5 college level classes during the fall and spring semesters of their senior year for a total of 8 – 10 classes.
 Additionally there may be, 30-40 hours of school work outside of the classroom.
 As an early college student you are responsible for managing your own time and schedule.

 Early College applications may include the following items